codeforamerica/wp-splost/README.md

 1. General pages: such as the about, press and contact pages; No template.
 2. Blog: for related current events; no template.

-### General Pages, Blog, No Template
+### General Pages, Blog
 These pages are like any other basic Wordpress page.
-All content is created within the WP CMS interface and no additional customization has been made.
+All content is created within the Wordpress CMS interface and no additional customization has been made.

 **Tagging**
-Make sure to tag blog posts with the project name that they relate to, this will list the entry on that project's page.
+Make sure to tag blog posts with the Focus Area name that they relate to, this will list the entry on that Focus Area's page.
-(see fig. a)

 ### Breadcrumbs
 This lets the user know where they are within the site.
 The `header.php` file contains the PHP that customizes this.